What is emphysema?

 The cause of emphysema is usually long-term exposure to irritants that damage your lungs and the airways.
 In the United States, cigarette smoke is the main cause.
 Pipe, cigar, and other types of tobacco smoke can also cause emphysema, especially if you inhale them.

-Rarely, a genetic condition called alpha-1 antitrypsin deficiency can play a role in causing COPD.
+Rarely, a genetic condition called alpha-1 antitrypsin deficiency can play a role in causing emphysema.

 Who is at risk for emphysema?